-Despite the intensity of recreational use and nearby development pressures, wildlife viewing is a popular activity in the Hillside unit.
+Despite the intensity of recreational use and nearby development pressures, wildlife viewing, and scenic viewing are popular activities in the Hillside unit.
 Moose may be found wintering in the lower portions of the North, Middle and South Forks of Campbell Creek and in the Rabbit Creek area.
 Sheep and bear are also sighted in this area.
 Small game is found off the beaten path.
 There are grayling in the lakes at the headwaters of the North Fork of Campbell Creek and Rabbit Creek.
 Dolly Varden can be found in Rabbit Creek and Rabbit Lake.